 5. Working in Canada after your studies

 According to the Canadian Immigration website, to work in Canada after you graduate, you must apply for a work permit under the Post-Graduation Work Permit Program (PGWPP).
 If you want to stay in Canada as a permanent resident after you graduate, there are a number of programs available, each with its own requirements.

 - A post-graduation work permit (PGWP) gives you permission to remain in Canada as a worker and work full-time after you graduate from a Canadian post-secondary institution.
 See full eligibility details.
 For more info visit this link.

 Check out this resource:

-The EduCanada website has put together a living in Canada guide for international students that we strongly suggest that you read, it talks about important aspects that will assist you in preparing your departure.
+The EduCanada website has put together a pre-departure guide for international students that we strongly suggest that you read, it talks about important aspects that will assist you in preparing your departure.